meitarazar/flame/doc/README.md

 Simple examples for all features can be found in the [`examples`](https://github.com/flame-engine/flame/tree/main/examples) folder.

-You can also check out the [`awesome flame`](https://github.com/flame-engine/awesome-flame#articles--tutorials) repository, It contains quite a lot of good tutorials and articles written by the community to get you started with Flame.
+You can also check out the [`awesome-flame`](https://github.com/flame-engine/awesome-flame#articles--tutorials) repository, it contains quite a lot of good tutorials and articles written by the community to get you started with Flame.